atelier-front-end/elevated/README.md

   ```
       npm install
   ```
-- Copy example.env file and rename to .env with the following within
+- Create a new .env file with the following within

   ```
       GITHUB_TOKEN='Insert API token'